 Your booking calendar shows all scheduled bookings across all sales channels — your website, OTAs, and partners.
 You can also add offline bookings to this calendar.

-Booking Calendar in Bókun
+Booking Calendar GIF

 This is also where you can assign tour guides to experiences; then, managers and guides alike can view this calendar to see what’s on their schedule.